Reasoning about identifier spaces: How to make Chord correct: Reasoning about ring structures in identifier spaces

 \subsection{Theorems about successor lists}

-This section introduces definitions and theorems about a second kind of ring.
-Successor lists whose entries are identifiers (in the first kind of ring) are used to create ring-shaped networks (the second kind of ring).
+This section introduces definitions and theorems about ring-shaped networks whose structure is based on successor lists in an identifier space.
 A number of terms concerning successor lists in network states were introduced briefly in Section~\ref{sec:initialization}.
 For clarity, they will be redefined here.

 An {\it extended successor list} (ESL) is a successor list with the node that owns it prepended to the list.
 The length of an ESL is $r + 1$.

 A {\it principal node} is a member that is not skipped by any ESL.
 That is, for all principal nodes {\it p}, there is no contiguous pair {\it [x, y]} in any ESL such that {\it between [x, p, y]}.